the team

 Simulation & Impact Attenuator

-suspension & drivetrain
+suspension & Drivetrain

-The Suspension & Drivetrain group is responsible for all parts connecting the racecar to the road.
-Everything that happens after the electric motors have started turning is purely mechanical, and a well tuned suspension system can be the difference between winning a race or spinning out due to loss of grip.
 The system is based around our in-wheel design, where the motors are packed in the rim-center of each wheel, connected through the upright to the structural suspension.
 This keeps the chassis above ground, and directs driving forces to the in-board suspension translating heave and roll motion to get the best possible grip to the tarmac.
-Building the suspension system requires a lot of fine tuning to get optimal traction, stability and driving dynamics.

 Carl Oscar Olson Rokkones

-Group Leader Suspension & Powertrain
+Group Leader Suspension & Drivetrain

 Audun Olsen